awslabs/amazon-accessible-rl-sdk/docs/start_here.md

 [PPO](https://paperswithcode.com/method/ppo)) with a simulator, then only the agent can recommend an action.

-The way `whatif` simulator provides recommendations is different.
+The way A2RL simulator provides recommendations is different.
 First, it calculates for you a [Q-value](https://en.wikipedia.org/wiki/Reinforcement_learning#Value_function) internally when you load your data.
 Then the Simulator is trained with tokenized dataframe's states, actions, rewards, and Q-value in row major order flatten sequences.
 In order to choose an action, you just need to sample multiple one step trajectory based on the current context, and pick the best action (i.e. with best Q-value).